Leala Holcomb, Deafness/Hard of Hearing - University of Tennessee, Knoxville

 leala

-Leala is Non-Binary and uses gender neutral pronouns.
-Ze comes from a multigenerational Deaf family with zir parents and grandparents passionately involved in improving the quality of education for Deaf children.
-After graduating from the California School for the Deaf, Fremont (CSDF) in 2005, Leala continued zir education at Gallaudet University and earned a B.A. in International Education and Development.
-Leala also obtained a M.A. in Special Education with specialization in Deaf and Hard of Hearing from National University.
+Leala comes from a multigenerational Deaf family with her parents and grandparents passionately involved in improving the quality of education for Deaf children.
+After graduating from the California School for the Deaf, Fremont in 2005, she continued her education at Gallaudet University and earned a B.A. in International Education and Development.
+She also obtained a M.A. in Deaf Education from National University.

-Leala returned to CSDF to teach in the Early Childhood Education department where ze was instrumental in developing American Sign Language (ASL) standards, bilingual resources, and visual nursery rhymes.
-Leala is also committed to the anti-oppression work and aims to eradicate systemic inequalities within the education system.
-Since then, Leala has taught college level courses at Kapi’olani Community College in Hawai’i, the Chinese University of Hong Kong in Hong Kong, and the University of Tennessee in Knoxville on topics pertaining to Deaf education.
-Leala also has been giving presentations at national and international conferences in addition to providing consultations to schools nationally and internationally.
+She returned to CSDF to teach in the Early Childhood Education department where she was instrumental in developing American Sign Language (ASL) standards, bilingual resources, and visual nursery rhymes.
+She is also committed to the anti-oppression work and aims to eradicate systemic inequalities within the education system.
+Since then, she has taught college level courses at Kapiolani Community College and Chinese University of Hong Kong on topics pertaining to Deaf education.
+She also has been giving presentations at national and international conferences in addition to providing consultations to schools.